rschellius/spring-mvc-library/README.md

 -------------

 - JDK 8 and JAVA_HOME environment variable set
-- Maven installed
+- Maven installed and configured
-- MySql database with library.sql script imported and running on local host
+- MySql database with library.sql script imported and running on local host (when running the app locally)
-- Importing the .sql script should provide a user 'spring' with pwd 'test' and access to 'library' database.
+- Importing the .sql script should provide a user 'spring' with pwd 'test' and access to the 'library' database.

 Building the project
 --------------------